rakutenanalytics/ios-rakutenanalytics/README.md

     // Swift
     AnalyticsManager.Event(name: "my.event", parameters: ["foo": "bar"]).track()
 @endcode

 @code{.m}
     // Obj-C
     [[RSDKAnalyticsEvent.alloc initWithName:@"my.event" parameters:@{@"foo": @"bar"}] track];
 @endcode

 #### Tracking RAT-specific events
-A concrete tracker, RSDKAnalyticsRATTracker, is automatically registered and interacts with the **Rakuten Analytics Tracker (RAT)**.
-You can also use RSDKAnalyticsRATTracker::eventWithEventType:parameters: for creating events that will only be processed by RAT.
+A concrete tracker, RATTracker, is automatically registered and interacts with the **Rakuten Analytics Tracker (RAT)**.
+You can also use RATTracker::eventWithEventType:parameters: for creating events that will only be processed by RAT.
 For more information about the various parameters accepted by that service, refer to the [RAT Specification](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameter+Spec).

 @note Our SDK automatically tracks a number of RAT parameters for you, so you don't have to include those when creating an event: `acc`, `aid`, `etype`, `powerstatus`, `mbat`, `dln`, `loc`, `mcn`, `model`, `mnetw`, `mori`, `mos`, `online`, `cka`, `ckp`, `cks`, `ua`, `app_name`, `app_ver`, `res`, `ltm`, `ts1`, `tzo`, `userid` and `ver`.